LibraryOfCongress/api.congress.gov/README.md

 The purposes of the Congress.gov API

- - Item 1 Support Congressional data partners (by protecting them from scrapers that degrade Congress.gov access)
+- Support Congressional data partners (by protecting them from scrapers that degrade Congress.gov access)
-- Item 2 Facilitate more complete and and more accurate Congressional data
+- Facilitate more complete and and more accurate Congressional data
-- Item 3 Provide useful, extensible resource for Congressional data partners
+- Provide useful, extensible resource for Congressional data partners